mvoidex/simple-log/README.md

 There are three scope functions: 'scope_', 'scope' and 'scoper'.
 'scope_' is basic function. 'scope' catches all exceptions and logs error with it, then rethrows. 'scoper' is like 'scope', but logs (with TRACE level) result of do-block.

-Of course, scope can be nested:
+Of course, scopes can be nested:

 <pre>
 test :: ReaderT Log IO ()